curl/curl/docs/internals/TLS-SESSIONS.md

 have to be considered.

-libcurl will not offer the export of TLS session data that has been obtained useing a client certificat or SRP authentication.
+libcurl will not offer the export of TLS session data that has been obtained using a client certificate or SRP authentication.
 An attacker could use that session to impersonate a user at a server.

 #### salted hashes